sultansagitov/euler/README.md

 Ready to embark on your mathematical journey with Euler?
 Here's how to get started:

-1. **Clone the Repository:** Begin by cloning this repository to your local machine.
+1. **Clone the Repository and install dependencies:** Begin by cloning this repository to your local machine.
 You can do this by running the following command in your terminal:

     ```bash
     git clone https://github.com/sultansagitov/euler.git
-    ```

-2. **Install Dependencies:** Once you have cloned the repository, navigate into the project directory and install the required dependencies:

-    ```bash
     cd euler
     pip install -r requirements.txt
     python manage.py migrate
     ```

-3. **Run the Server:** With the dependencies installed, you're ready to launch Euler!
+2. **Run the Server:** With the dependencies installed, you're ready to launch Euler!
 Run the following command to start the Django server:

     ```bash
     python manage.py runserver
     ```

-4. **Explore Euler:** Open your web browser and navigate to `http://localhost:8000` to experience Euler in all its mathematical glory!
+3. **Explore Euler:** Open your web browser and navigate to `http://localhost:8000` to experience Euler in all its mathematical glory!

 ---